katherinevankirk/dss/README.md

 ## 🚀 Usage

 We provide several avenues for implementing the DSS algorithm.
 Moreover, we also include two Pauli string text files (pauli_strings_30 and pauli_strings_bell), which one can use to run examples.
 The first example, `pauli_strings_30.txt` contrains 30 different length-8 Pauli strings, and the second example `pauli_strings_bell.txt` contrains 3 Pauli strings, which commute and are simultaneously diagonalized by the bell basis.
-Either example may be tested by specifying the length $N$ of the strings, the `depth` of the measurement circuit, the hyperparameter `eta`, and the total number of desired measurements `total_measurements`.
+These examples may be tested using the below, which specifying the length `N` of the strings, the `depth` of the measurement circuit, the hyperparameter `eta`, the \textit{total} number of desired measurements `total_measurements`, and the number of measurements \textit{per} Pauli observable `measurements_per_observable`.
+Note that the DSS algorithm will terminate either when (1) the total number of measurements has been reached or when (2) each observable has been measured `measurements_per_observable` number of times.

 ### Command-Line